Holby City: Production

 The show began with only eleven main characters in its first series.
 New main characters were both written in and out of the series prior to its end, with a core of fifteen to twenty main actors employed on the serial at any given time.
-In casting the first series, Young sought out actors who were already well known in the television industry, something which has continued throughout the show's history, with cast members including Patsy Kensit, Jane Asher, Robert Powell, Adrian Edmondson, Alex Walkinshaw and Jemma Redgrave.
+In casting the first series, Young sought out actors who were already well known in the television industry, something which has continued throughout the show's history, with cast members including Patsy Kensit, Jane Asher, Robert Powell, Adrian Edmondson, Alex Walkinshaw, Tina Hobley and Jemma Redgrave.

 McHale was the show's lead writer for several years, and was the first British writer ever to become the "showrunner" of a major prime time drama.
 Under his tenure as executive producer, attempts were made at modernising the programme and appealing to a younger audience by taking on the filmising technique and introducing musical montage segments into each episode.
 Twenty complete series of Holby City have aired, and a twenty-first began airing in January 2019.
 The show has run for more than 600 hour-long episodes.
 It is filmed in studios at the BBC Elstree Centre in Hertfordshire, with the 1960s office building Neptune House being used for multiple exteriors and interiors in the series.
 It has occasionally featured special episodes filmed on location abroad.
 From October 2010, Holby City moved to high definition broadcasting.

 In September 2016, as part of the broadcaster's Compete Or Compare Strategy, the BBC confirmed the show would be one of the first put up for tender.
 In the tender released in October, it was confirmed the contract, open to independent producers and BBC Studios, would be for 3 series of a minimum 50 episodes per series, delivered from December 2017 with no break in transmission and produced from the existing production base at BBC Elstree Centre.
 BBC Studios was announced as the winning bidder and was to continue to produce the show through to 2020.

 It was announced on 18 March 2020 that production had been suspended on Holby City and other BBC Studios continuing dramas in light of new government guidelines following the COVID-19 pandemic.
 A BBC Studios statement said there would be no impact on the immediate broadcast of episodes, but that the "long-term ramifications are still unclear".
 Despite this, it was announced on 9 April 2020 that the drama would be going on an extended hiatus on 14 April.
 It was later confirmed that the show would return in July 2020.